-Study finds autism-related early brain overgrowth slows by age 2 yearsMay 2nd, 2011 in Psychology & Psychiatry
+Study finds autism-related early brain overgrowth slows by age 2 yearsMay 2, 2011 in Medicine & Health / Psychology & Psychiatry

 Scientists using magnetic resonance imaging (MRI) observed that the brains of children with autism spectrum disorder are larger than those without autism, but this difference appears related to increased rates of brain growth before 2 years of age, according to a report in the May issue of Archives of General Psychiatry.